How to Build a High-Performing Remote Startup Team: Collaboration and Productivity Guide

 Remote work runs on written communication.
 The ability to write clearly, document decisions, and give context in a message rather than a meeting is one of the most critical skills for distributed team members.
 GitLab, which operates fully remote across more than 65 countries with over 2,000 employees, places written communication as the top hiring criterion for every role.
 Include a short written exercise in every remote hiring process.

-3. Default to Async, Use Meetings Sparingly
+3. Default to Async Communication, Use Meetings Sparingly

 Asynchronous communication should be the default mode in any remote startup.
 Most information transfer, status updates, feedback, and decisions can happen through written messages, recorded videos, or documented notes rather than scheduled calls.